 Our neuropsychologists have completed extensive training, including a postdoctoral fellowship.
 They are specialized in neuropsychological assessment, the practical implications of neuropsychological conditions in children and adolescents, brain-behavior relationships and intervention techniques.
-They work in collaboration with specialists from neurosciences, cardiology, hematology & oncology, as well as multiple other subspecialties.
+They work in collaboration with specialists from neurology, neurosurgery, cardiology, hematology & oncology, genetics and other subspecialties

 Conditions We Treat